IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

 If you are connecting CP4D to some other  preexisting Data warehouse you will need to know its ipaddress, port on which it listens for connection requests, database name and valid userod and password values.
 You need to enter this information into cirresponding fields in the CP4D **Add connection** panel.

-With these fields completed the **Test connection**  button at the bottom right side of the ICPD **Add connection** panel will be enabled.
+With these fields completed the **Test connection**  button at the bottom right side of the CP4D  **Add connection**  panel will be enabled.

 Use this for CP4D to perform a level of connection validation.
 If this succeeds, the **Add** button is enabled.
 Use this to add the new connection to the list of connections available in CP4D.

 ---

 ![fig title](add_connection.png)